seanbecker15/Norigin-Spatial-Navigation/README.md

 ##### `visualDebug`: boolean (default: false)
 Enables visual debugging (all layouts, reference points and siblings reference points are printed on canvases).

-##### `nativeMode`: boolean (default: false)
-Enables Native mode.
-It will **disable** certain web-only functionality:
-- adding window key listeners
-- measuring DOM layout
-- `onFocus` and `onBlur` callbacks don't return coordinates, but still return node ref which can be used to measure layout if needed
-- coordinates calculations when navigating (`smartNavigate` in `SpatialNavigation.ts`)
-- `navigateByDirection`
-- focus propagation down the Tree
-- last focused child feature
-- preferred focus key feature

-In other words, in the Native mode this library **DOES NOT** set the native focus anywhere via the native focus engine.
-Native mode should be only used to keep the Tree of focusable components and to set the `focused` and `hasFocusedChild` flags to enable styling for focused components and containers.
-In Native mode you can only call `focusSelf` in the component that gets **native** focus (via `onFocus` callback of the `Touchable` components) to flag it as `focused`.
-Manual `setFocus` method is blocked because it will not propagate to the native focus engine and won't do anything.

 ##### `throttle`: integer (default: 0)
 Enables throttling of the key event listener.